openresty/headers-more-nginx-module/README.markdown

 See [more_set_headers](#more_set_headers) for more details.

-Wildcard `*` can also be used to specify a header name pattern.
+The wildcard character, `*`, can also be used at the end of the header name to specify a pattern.
 For example, the following directive effectively clears *any* output headers starting by "`X-Hidden-`":

 ```nginx